kyungjae-lee/linux-device-drivers/lessons_leanred.md

      make ARCH=arm bb.org_defconfig
      ```

-     > Creates a `.config` file by using default config file given by the vendor (Default config file can be found in `workspace/source/linux_bbb_5.10/arch/arm/configs/`)
+     > Creates a `.config` file by using default config file given by the vendor (Default config file can be found in `workspace/source/linux_bbb_4.14/arch/arm/configs/`)

-     You may get an error complaining that `bb.org_defconfig` cannot be found.
-This is because you are on the main branch.
-To resolve this issue, check out to a branch that does contain the `bb.org_defconfig` file after cloning the repository.
-For example, `git checkout 5.10`.

    * Step 3 (Optional):